windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

 ### Generators

-Our dataset has limited steering angles on the track.
+Our dataset has limited steering angles.
 So we need to increase more data for the powerful network model.
 We could imagine many methods to augment image data such as flipping, shifting, etc. But how we load all the dataset into memory?
 It might impossible to store all data on the memory.

 I used `generator` to solve the problem.
-In Keras, they provide [`fit_generator()`](https://keras.io/models/model/) function and they allow we to do **`real-time data augmentation`** on images in parallel to training our model.
+In [Keras](https://keras.io/), they provide [`fit_generator()`](https://keras.io/models/model/) function and they allow we to do **`real-time data augmentation`** on images in parallel to training our model.

 ### Data Augmentation

 For the data augmentation, I added `Left, Right images` and used `flipping`, `shifting`, `changing brightness`, `generating shadow` methods.

 > **Including Left, Right images**